The Problem with Glassdoor and other Salary Data Sources

 So, the reality becomes simple—the salary data we have today is unhelpful.
 From an employee perspective, there simply isn’t anything you can anchor your expectations to for salary.
 And that’s a big problem.

-The old way—using unverified salary data to negotiate today
+The old way—using unverified and out of date salary data to negotiate today

 You got promoted—yay!
 You should be happy.
 You should be celebrating.
 Your promotion trajectory is likely going to help you even more down the road as a good signal that you’re a good hire.

 But what most people are missing at this stage?
-Verified data to confirm that even though you did a great job and you’ve now been offered a step up at the company—that new job comes with new responsibilities and puts you in a completely different level of comp than you were before.
+Accurate and up to date data to confirm that even though you did a great job and you’ve now been offered a step up at the company—that new job comes with new responsibilities and puts you in a completely different level of comp than you were before.
 Perhaps your 7% increase is far below what the market is paying for others in your industry at your new level.
-Without verified data, you’re relying on misinformation online and the word of your HR department to guide your negotiation and you’re getting left behind on comp.
+Without up to date and reliable data, you’re relying on misinformation online and the word of your HR department to guide your negotiation and you’re getting left behind on comp.

 The same is true when you’re negotiating compensation for a new job.